-- Bulbs and light fittings can be extremely hot.
-Therefore, allow lights to cool down before changing bulbs. - Store bulbs in a safe place inaccessible to children. - Do not use any bulb that has been dropped or which shows scratches in its glass.
+- ▶ Bulbs and light fittings can be extremely hot.
+Therefore, allow lights to cool down before changing bulbs. - ▶ Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
 The bulb might burst.

-- ▷ A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - $\triangleright$ Only use bulbs of the same type and with the correct wattage. - ▷ If LEDs in lights are defect, contact an authorised dealer or service centre.
+- A new bulb should not be touched with the fingers.
+Use a cloth when installing the new bulb. - Only use bulbs of the same type and with the correct wattage.